 Most hearing aids are digital and battery powered.
 Hearing aids carry sounds from your environment into your ear and amplify them.

 Small microphones effectively collect environmental sounds, and a computer chip equipped with an amplifier converts the incoming sound into a specialized digital code.
 The customized device analyzes and adjusts the sound based on your hearing loss, listening needs, and the level of the sounds around you.

 The device transforms the amplified signals back into sound waves before delivering the sound waves to your ears through speakers.

 Many hearing aids sit comfortably behind your ear, and others have small components that are placed on certain parts of the outer ear or in your ear canal.
 Another option is a bone-anchored hearing aid — a surgically implanted device.

-Hearing aid instruments provide numerous benefits, including aesthetically pleasing and discreet designs, high sound quality, compatibility with assistive listening devices, and smaller electronic components.
+Hearing aids provide numerous benefits, including aesthetically pleasing and discreet designs, high sound quality, compatibility with assistive listening devices, and smaller electronic components.
 Sheri Smith also provides invisible hearing aids for optimal discretion.

 Thanks to modern technological advances, you can wirelessly stream phone calls, music, television, and more directly into your hearing aids.
 You can even make adjustments via your smartphone.

 Hearing aids can come with many additional features, such as:

 To improve your hearing and explore the many advantages of hearing aids, visit Ryan R. Stevens, M.D. and call or click to schedule online.